Peri Lomax: Storylines

-After 71 days of homelessness, Peri returns home, delighting Leela.
+After 71 days of being homeless, Peri returns home, delighting Leela.
 Harley arrives and Peri announces that Harley is staying with them but Leela refuses.
 Peri tells her that if Harley goes then she goes so Leela allows her to stay.
 Leela finds it hard to reconnect with Peri with Harley around.
 Peri tells Harley that she appreciates her help and Harley kisses her.
 Peri later kisses Harley but then pulls away, leaving Harley upset.
 Peri apologises to Harley for leading her on and plans her birthday party.
 Peri finds it hard to get people to attend so she pays them.
 Nico hears that Peri has a new best friend so comes to the party.
 Since it is a fancy dress party, nobody recognises her.
 While playing spin the bottle, Harley kisses Hunter making Peri jealous.
 She confronts Harley which is witnessed by Nico.
 When Harley is alone outside, Nico confronts her and tries to push her down the steps but Peri interrupts her.
 Afterwards, Peri and Harley start a relationship.
 Nico then spies on Peri and Harley.
 When they are alone inside the garage, Nico comes in and knocks Harley out before tying them up.
 Nico tries to convince Peri to run away with her and their baby, but Peri reminds her of the bad things they did together.
 They are eventually saved by Damon Kinsella (Jacob Roberts) and Dirk Savage (David Kennedy) and Harley is rushed to hospital.